gtewksbury/Microsoft-Bot-Framework-HOL/lab 5 - Dialogs/README.md

         * IF the user-provided a valid confirmation, save to state and call *Done*
         * OTHERWISE, ask the user to confirm their reservation and *Wait* for their response

-## Create State-Specific Dialogs
+## Dialogs
+Let's add **Dialogs** for each piece of reservation state our application is tracking.
+Go ahead and fire up Visual Studio and open the GoodEats solution in the Lab 5 *start* directory.

 ### Reservation Location Dialog
-Create a new class or code file called *LocationDialog.cs* in the Dialogs directory and replace with the following code:
+Create a new class or code file called *LocationDialog.cs* in the *Dialogs* directory and replace with the following code:

 ```csharp